This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 If we consider that all velocities are proportional in magnitude to , we should not look for , but for .
 This then gives:

-This is our original velocity .
 One can very logically make an argument for the small-angle approximations being a cause for coincidence here, but as a function of ?

-Then, consider the electromagnetic displacement current where
+Let's now consider the electromagnetic displacement current where

-Since, in electromagnetism:
+Since, in classical electromagnetism:

 Then